Achievable logoAchievable logo

 =41sec2(2x)+C

-The reason both are correct is because of the Pythagorean identity tan2(x)+1=sec2(x), where the two functions differ only by a constant.
+Both answers are correct because of the Pythagorean identity tan2(x)+1=sec2(x).
+The two antiderivatives differ only by a constant.

 As a bonus problem, turn the integrand into a function involving only sin(2x) and cos(2x) before making an appropriate u-substitution.